Application Deadline:December 30, 2022

 Guam-PIC firmly believes that all forms of diversity serve to enhance the training environment and professional growth of interns and faculty alike, as well as allow the diverse range of patients served to see themselves in their providers.
-Applicants are individually evaluated in terms of quality of previous training, practicum experiences, and fit with the internship, as well as considered for the diversity that they may bring to the program.
-In addition to the preferences noted above, Guam-PIC takes into consideration the potential commitment or interest of any prospective intern to remain in Guam following internship and work in behavioral health.
-Developing a strong behavioral health workforce is an important consideration for the state, and an interest in remaining in Guam to join the workforce will be considered a benefit in a potential intern.
+Applicants are individually evaluated in terms of quality of previous training, practicum experiences, fit with the internship, and diversity contributions they may bring to the program.
+Guam-PIC also takes into consideration the potential commitment or interest of any prospective intern to remain in Guam with GBHWC following internship.
+Building a strong behavioral health workforce is an important consideration for Guam and Guam-PIC.

 A complete application consists of the following materials:

-Questions regarding the application or interview process may be directed to either of Guam-PIC’s Program Director, Dr. Mary Fegurgur (email@example.com), or to the program’s WICHE consultant, Ericia Leeper (firstname.lastname@example.org).
+Questions regarding the application or interview process may be directed to either of Guam-PIC’s Training Director, Dr. Mary Fegurgur (email@example.com), or to the program’s WICHE consultant, Ericia Leeper (firstname.lastname@example.org).